 All those layers – it must be tricky, right?
 Wrong!

 Ok, I know what you’re thinking but this is a very simple recipe.
-I’m a big fan of simple layered desserts like this Mango Panna Cotta Coconut Cheesecake or my Coconut White Choc Peppermint Fudge Bars.
+I’m a big fan of simple layered desserts like this Mango Panna Cotta Coconut Cheesecake or my Caramel Peanut Fudge.
 But seriously, the names are longer than the recipe.
 I like simple things too you know 🙂

-- 2 minutes effort, 20 minutes bake – The second layer is the butterscotch.
-It’s a very simple caramel, made using condensed milk with some golden syrup added.
+- 2 minutes effort, 20 minutes bake – The second layer is the toffee.
+It’s a very simple caramel really, made using condensed milk with some golden syrup added.
 The recipe for the caramel I got from this recipe here.
 All you do, is throw all the ingredients into a saucepan over heat and stir it until it’s smooth, then pour it on top of the base and bake.

 - 5 minutes – The third layer sounds scary but stick with me, it’s almost as easy as the rest.
-This is a vanilla custard.
+This is just a vanilla flavoured quick custard.
 Heat some milk, cream, butter, vanilla and sugar in a saucepan.
-Once you see bubbles, you add a milk and cornflour mixture, then the eggs and whisk, whisk, whisk …… for like …… a whopping 2 minutes 🙂 Pour it over the base once it has finished cooking and cooled for a few minutes, then place it in the fridge.
+Once you see bubbles, you add a milk and cornflour mixture, then the eggs and whisk, whisk, whisk …… for like …… a whopping 2 minutes 🙂 Pour it over the base once it has cooled for a few minutes, place it in the fridge.
 Third layer done.

 - Setting time 2 hours